-How to improve average handling time (AHT) at outpatient medical centers
+How to improve average handle time (AHT) at outpatient medical centers

 Reducing your medical center's average handle times is challenging as you scale.
-Learn how to calculate your AHT and reduce your overall patient handle time.
+Learn how to improve average handle time and calculate your AHT.

 The patient care you deliver is more than just being polite to patients over the phone or listening to their concerns during an appointment.
 In today’s busy, hectic world, your patients expect quick, effective support services.

 Whether a patient is calling to make an appointment or provide insurance information, they don’t have all day to wait in the queue, correct data errors, or follow up with your contact representatives to modify their patient data.
 How you handle patient calls and interactions can make or break your outpatient medical center’s success.

 One way to improve your patient satisfaction through contact services is by lowering your average handling time (AHT).
 Longer call handle times can negatively impact patient satisfaction and perception of care, making your outpatient medical center’s patient retention challenging.

 By the end of this, you’ll know everything about your medical center’s AHT and how to improve the patient experience.

 Average handling time (AHT) measures the typical call duration with customer calls, beginning when the customer dials your number to the end of the call.
 Your AHT includes any hold times, transfers, conversations, and follow-up work after the call.

 AHT is a call center Key Performance Indicator (KPI) that impacts your operational efficiency and agent effectiveness.
 But most importantly, it’s a defining metric in analyzing and optimizing the patient experience.